 Attendance is not the same as participation, however, which is often where a rubric comes in handy to provide clear information to students about how their level of course engagement will be assessed, especially if this is part of the course grade.
 If you do include virtual activity participation in your assessment of course participation, consider how you might assess this in an online space.
 For example, if a portion of your participation assessment involves completing online forum discussion posts, you’d want to develop a pretty clear policy for how participation is assessed in an online forum.

-Given that likelihood that some of your students may be absent from your courses due to illness or technology access issues, you are encouraged to consider how you can best engage students who are legitimately unable to engage in your synchronous session to participate in your course without falling too far behind.
-One strategy involves recording portions of your course activities for asynchronous access.
+Given the likelihood that some of your students may be absent from your courses due to illness or technology access issues, you are encouraged to consider how you can best engage students who are legitimately unable to engage in your synchronous session to participate in your course without falling too far behind.
+One strategy involves recording portions of your course activities for asynchronous access, although this may not always be pedagogically necessary or appropriate.
+Decisions about whether to record course activities are solely up to the instructor.

-For guidance on promising practices for recording your course activities (how to alert your students that you will be recording a portion or all of the class, how to store recordings on box) consult this Promising Practices document.
+If you do elect to record all or a portion of your course activities, guidance on promising practices for recording (how to alert your students that you will be recording a portion or all of the class, how to store recordings on box) consult this Promising Practices document.
 Zoom video recording to the Cloud is discouraged; however, it may be used when there is not ample time to render the recording on the teaching station and then upload it to box.
 In this instance, faculty could record to the cloud but would need to save to box within a limited time frame (a matter of days).

 Students are not permitted to record classroom lectures or discussions without either the express written approval of the faculty member teaching the course or an accommodation through the Student Office of Accessibility Resources (SOAR).
 Qualified students with disabilities that impact their ability to take or read notes may receive an accommodation through the SOAR office that permits them to record lectures for their personal academic use.
 If the SOAR office determines that recording lectures and classroom discussions is an appropriate accommodation for a student, the recording may be used only for personal academic purposes.